 The first option posed insuperable difficulties for the capitalists.
 Because they embody the system’s expansionary logic, their turn towards a post-expansionary economy would have entailed a massive psychological adjustment.
 On the political front, surrendering power would have meant the loss of social domination and the associated reductions in status and prestige.
 As well, the exceptional privileges they enjoyed would have been curtailed, something that no powerful group voluntarily accepts.

 Faced with these highly disagreeable prospects, the capitalists chose the second option.
 Although this implied a devastated biosphere and the likely extinction of humankind, it allowed this wealthy group to live out its remaining decades in the style to which it had become accustomed.
 Ecocide and self-immolation, it turns out, are no deterrents when power and luxury are at stake.

 As a key part of this abandonment, the capitalist class established an elaborate set of deceptions to mask the ecological decline and to conceal their inaction from the populace.
-Examples include:
+These include:

 ♦ The environmental movement that arose in the 1970s was steered away from systemic change and towards incremental improvements.